nickgabriadze/random-quote-machine/README.md

 # random-quote-machine
-basic random quote machine with a tweet feature
+Basic random quote machine with a tweet feature